caspergrl/GT-UX-UI-Dec2022-June2023/20-week/01-lesson.md

 | Extra Large | `col-xl-` | Desktop | >= 1200px |
 | Auto Responsive | `col-` | - | - |

+## SLIDE 45
 ### Bootstrap 4 Column Example

 Bootstrap's `col` system must have a `container` or a `container-fluid` and a row in order for our Bootstrap columns to respond correctly.
 Below is an example of what the proper structure looks like.

-> Instructor Note: In the example below, you can see we have a container-fluid as our outside wrapper, a row to separate content, and three divs.
+Here we have a container-fluid as our outside wrapper, a row to separate content, and three divs.
 The divs are assigned different classes that control how our layout responds depending on the size of different viewports.
 Point out this basic structure (containers -> rows -> col classes) for students before we move onto defining how the col class system works in detail.

 ```html
 <div class="container-fluid"><!-- This could also just be a regular container -->